neelsoumya/special_topics_unconventional_AI/README.md

 ### Contact

-You can also pick other papers that are broadly in this area/topic.
+You can also pick other papers that are broadly in this area/topic and that excite you.
 Please contact me to discuss further.

 Soumya Banerjee

 sb2333@cam.ac.uk

 neel.soumya@gmail.com

+Office: FC01 (Computer Science and Technology Department)

 https://sites.google.com/site/neelsoumya/Home